LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Adopted by the Supreme Court: July 24, 1997;
 Amendments Approved by the Supreme Court: March 1, 2003; October 6, 2004; November 16, 2006; August 23, 2007; August 25, 2011; October 2, 2014; September 28, 2017.

-# 27 NCAC 02 Rule 7.4	COMMUNICATION OF FIELDS OF PRACTICE AND SPECIALIZATION
+## Rule 7.4	COMMUNICATION OF FIELDS OF PRACTICE AND SPECIALIZATION
 (a) A lawyer may communicate the fact that the lawyer does or does not practice in particular fields of law.
 (b) A lawyer shall not state or imply that the lawyer is certified as a specialist in a field of practice unless:
 (1)	the certification was granted by the North Carolina State Bar;